Service Animals on Campus - Guidelines and Procedures

 Federal law allows individuals with disabilities the presence of a broader range of animals (assistance animals) in University housing and worksites as compared with the campus as a whole.
 By law, an assistance animal means any service animal, as defined above, as well as an animal needed for emotional support.
 Assistance animals perform many disability-related functions, including but not limited to, guiding individuals who are blind or have low vision, alerting individuals who are deaf or hard-of-hearing to sounds, providing protection or rescue assistance, pulling a wheelchair, fetching items, alerting persons to impending seizures, or providing emotional support to persons with disabilities who have a disability-related need for such support.

 An individual may keep an assistance animal as an accommodation in University housing or worksites if: 1) the individual is disabled; 2) the animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling or perform the necessary duties of a job; and 3) there is an identifiable relationship between the impairment and the assistance the animal provides.

 The Disability Resource Center will, in partnership with University Housing, determine on a case-by-case basis, and in accordance with applicable laws and regulations, whether the animal is a reasonable accommodation in University housing.
-The Equal Opportunity Office will assist departments with determining, on a case-by-case basis, and in accordance with applicable laws and regulations, whether an animal is a reasonable accommodation in a worksite.
+The Human Resources will assist departments with determining, on a case-by-case basis, and in accordance with applicable laws and regulations, whether an animal is a reasonable accommodation in a worksite.

 The University may exclude an assistance animal from University housing or the worksite if the animal is not housebroken; would cause substantial damage to the property of others; would pose a direct threat to the health or safety of others; would fundamentally alter the nature of a program or activity; or is not being cared for by the individual.